 The Extended Loan is provided to an eligible member country with a chronic deficit in its balance of payments resulting from structural imbalances in its economy.
 The member country is required to agree with the Fund on a structural adjustment program covering a period of not less than two years.
 The maximum amount of this loan is normally equivalent to 175 percent of the member country’s paid subscription in convertible currencies.
 It can, however, be supplemented by an Automatic Loan, thereby reaching up to 250 percent of the member country’s paid subscription.
 Each disbursement is repaid within seven years from its date of withdrawal.

-The second category of loans and facilities that are available to support a number of sectors of an economy currently includes the Structural Adjustment Facility (SAF) for the financial and banking sector, for government finance sector and for trade reform, Oil Facility and Short Term Liquidity Facility:
+The second category of loans and facilities includes Structural Adjustment Facility for the financial and banking sector and for government finance sector, the Trade Reforms Facility, Oil Facility, Short Term Liquidity Facility, and Small and Medium Enterprises’ Conducive Environment Support Facility.

 The Trade Reform Facility was established by the AMF Board of Governors in 2007.
 It aims at assisting member countries to meet finance costs associated with the implementation of trade reforms, thus encouraging them to adopt necessary reforms to facilitate their access to financing from international markets so as to consolidate growth and create productive job opportunities.
 This facility is extended up to 175 percent of the member’s paid subscription in convertible currencies, provided the borrowing member country agrees with the Fund on a structural reform program that will be monitored by the Fund.
 Maturity, repayments and disbursements applicable to this facility are the same as those of the SAF in both financial and banking and fiscal sectors.